 Other examples of bias-response teams abound.
 In D.C.
-Public Schools, students and others are repeatedly told that "[n]o matter the intent, report the incident."36 "Bias" is vaguely and circularly defined as "conduct, speech or expression motivated, in whole or in part, by bias, prejudice, or discrimination."37 "Examples include racism, sexism, disability discrimination or any other form of alleged discrimination or bias, regardless of intent."38 D.C. also urges students to report any other "[u]nfair treatment."39 The "Comprehensive Alternative Resolution & Equity Team" will then investigate the complaint, and the "Central Equity Response Team" will give "restorative guidance" and other discipline
+Public Schools, students and others are repeatedly told that "[n]o matter the intent, report the incident."40 "Bias" is vaguely and circularly defined as "conduct, speech or expression motivated, in whole or in part, by bias, prejudice, or discrimination."41 include "Examples racism. sexism. disability discrimination or any other form of alleged discrimination or bias, regardless of intent."42 D.C. also urges students to report any other "[u]nfair treatment."43 The "Comprehensive Alternative Resolution & Equity Team" will then investigate the complaint, and the "Central Equity Response Team" will give "restorative guidance" and other discipline "aligned with the DCPS Equity Framework" to the offending student.44